shaimaa-hshalaby/Angular_Guide/03-Components and databinding/README.md

-5. If you use the browser developer tool, you can observe that the angular added the heading tag h2 that is written inside the component under a **#shadow-root** element which encapsulates the styles and prevent them from leaking out. (this depends on the native ShadowDOM APIs)
+5. If you use the browser developer tool, you can observe that the angular added the heading tag h2 that is written inside the component under a **#shadow-root** element which encapsulates the styles and prevent them from leaking out. (this depends on the native ShadowDOM APIs) and The styles of components are only added to the shadow DOM host, ensuring that they only affect elements within their respective components' views.

    ![image](https://github.com/shaimaa-hshalaby/Angular_Guide/assets/3264417/72599eb7-94e1-422e-a25d-bede5fcd4f2a)